-Foundation staff and supporters had the rare opportunity to meet domestic violence survivors and the inspirational women who help them, during a visit to Moving Forward in late 2019.
+Foundation staff and supporters had the rare opportunity to meet domestic violence survivors and the inspirational women who help them during a visit to Community Grants recipient Moving Forward.

 Moving Forward has been a recipient of our Community Grants Program for six years.
 The organisation is a specialist case management service for women and children who are experiencing, escaping or have left domestic and family violence.
 Based in Sydney’s south, it provides comprehensive practical support as well as therapeutic and educational workshops and case management.

 “I fled and went to a refuge with my two small children, Moving Forward helped me so much with referrals to other helpful organisations.
 They kept touching base with me to make sure I was ok, asking if there was anything I needed support with.
 I was helped with clothing and toys for my children, cleaning products, toiletries, and a car seat for my son.
 I was also assisted with grocery vouchers that helped a lot.
 It was great to know that I could get whatever help and support I needed and if they could not directly help with a need, they were great at finding the right place to get it from.” – Moving Forward client Felicia*.

 "I am not alone.
 For the first time in 8 months I had a group of people who were there to listen to me and support me.
 I learnt the vicious cycles of domestic violence, how people get themselves into these situations and that I wasn’t the one to blame for it, as that was told to me constantly.
 I learnt how to talk to people around me not just about what I had been through but also what I was and wasn’t comfortable talking about (boundaries).
 I was also supported closely though court dates and my down moments.
 Lastly I have learnt to put myself first, I learnt to take time out for myself, was given ideas of ‘me time’ activities and I have learnt to control my hypervigilance which increased my anxiety and caused me severe exhaustion.” – Moving Forward client Maryanne*.